Consensys/doc.tessera/docs/Concepts/Enclave-types.md

 ## Local enclave

 The local enclave runs in the same process as the transaction manager.
-There is still logical separation between enclave and transaction manager responsibilities.
+Logical separation still exists between the enclave and transaction manager.

 ## Remote HTTP enclave